 Redmond confirmed they make all of their toothpaste without palm oil:

 In addition to not containing palm oil derivatives, Earth Paste is free from foaming agents, artificial coloring and is fluoride free.

-On a personal note, my son started using Earth Paste Lemon Twist, and it solved our issues.
+On a personal note, my son — who has an intolerance to palm oil and reacts to anything with palm oil in it — started using Earth Paste Lemon Twist, and it solved our issues.